<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What happens to your mortgage?

-In most cases, you have to own an item in order to sell it.
+In most cases, you have to own an item to sell it.
 However, when it comes to selling your property, the rules bend a little.
 It’s okay to still have a balance on your mortgage.
 But, you need to pay it off at closing.

-Order a payoff statement from your lender prior to closing to get an idea of what you owe to help get a better idea of how much you’ll walk away with and allow you to budget accordingly.
+Order a payoff statement from your lender before closing to get an idea of what you owe to help get a better idea of how much you’ll walk away with and allow you to budget accordingly.
 However, the statement is only good for about 10 to 30 days.
 After the window closes, the lender will calculate interest and the balance will change.

 You’ll also want to check with you lender to see if there are any of those prepayment penalties that we touched on earlier so you can factor that into your budget as well.